daniellionel01/todoify/README.md

 ⚠️ Since this library modifies source code, please make sure to save your work with a version control system before running todoify. ⚠️

+## Scope

+Here is an overview of what Todoify does and not do with your source code:

+- ✅ create missing modules
+- ✅ create missing functions
+- ✅ create missing constants

+- ❌ resolve type missmatch
+- ❌ create missing variables
+- ❌ override existing module files
+- ❌ override existing functions with a body

 ## Usage

 ```sh